AnuradhaVIyer/kube-matrix-2/docs/DEPLOYMENT_GUIDE.md

 `kubectl delete namespace sanity-test`

 The above command will delete the pods, deployment and service inside the sanity-test namespace including the namespace.

+Destroy the Infrastructure
+a.
+Terraform destroy
+   `terraform destroy -var-file="./envs/dev.tfvars" -auto-apply`
+OR
+c.
+Github Action *Destroy Deployment*
+   Go to Github Action, select *Destroy Deployment* and click on Run workflow.
+Select the appropriate branch and environment.
+The workflow will start.

+     This will destroy the infrastructure setup in the appropriate environment.

 ---